Levis318/MASTERCODERS.github.io/README.md

 **Game Solids Elements:**

-1. Background is not solid but moves with the player’s F.O.V
+1. Background is not solid, it is at a fixed point, and it does not change

+      Steps:
+      1.
+      2.
+      3.

-2. Platforms/walls are solid and can be touched by Player if the User controls the player to do so but don’t do anything
+2. Platforms/walls are solid and can be touched by Player if the User controls the player to do so, but the platforms/walls do not do anything else

+      Steps:
+      1.
+      2.
+      3.

-3. Solids that eliminate the Player if the User controls the Player into the solid
+4. Solids that eliminate the Player if the User controls the Player into the solid

+      Steps:
+      1.
+      2.
+      3.

-4. Tiles that are not solid but act like checkpoints when the user touches them
+5. Tiles that are not solid but act like checkpoints when the User controls the Player to touch them

+      Steps:
+      1.
+      2.
+      3.

-5. Enemies that are solid and hurt the Player when the User moves the player into the Enemy
+6. Enemies that are solid and hurt the Player when the User moves the player into the Enemy

+      Steps:
+      1.
+      2.
+      3.

 **Page layout and interface**